Bealby/lisa-fairfield/README.md

 - For mobile devices the contact form for `Forename` was cut off on iphone/se.
-This was fixed with the help of Google Development tools, where I increased the margins with the use of Bootdtrap code.
+This was fixed with the help of Google Development tools, where I increased the margins with the use of Bootstrap code.

 - Further `Media Queries`were used to render images in index.html and bio.html to size the images correctly in diffrent devices as